 By Robert Preidt

-// If we match both our test Topic Ids and Buisness Ref we want to place the ad in the middle of page 1
+// If we match both equally our take a look at Matter Ids and Buisness Ref we want to location the advertisement in the center of web page one

-// The logic below reads count all nodes in page 1.
-Exclude the footer,ol,ul and table elements.
+// The logic under reads rely all nodes in web page one.
+Exclude the footer,ol,ul and desk aspects.
 Use the varible

-// moveAdAfter to know which node to place the Ad container after.
+// moveAdAfter to know which node to location the Advert container following.

 window.placeAd = function(pn)

 var nodeTags = [‘p’, ‘h3′,’aside’, ‘ul’],

 nodes = $(‘.write-up-web page:nth-kid(‘ + pn + ‘)’).obtain(nodeTags.be a part of()).not(‘p:empty’).not(‘footer *’).not(‘ol *, ul *, desk *’)